 If you don’t make a plan, your debts might affect what you can leave behind for your family.

-A common myth is that your debts die when you do.
-However, this isn't strictly true.
-Your debts will still need to be paid after you die, so you need to make a plan to pay them off and, hopefully, still leave something for your family to inherit.
+A common myth is that your debts die when you do, but this isn't strictly true.
+After you die your debts will still need to be paid, so you need to make a plan to pay them off and, hopefully, still leave something for your family to inherit.

 We’ve broken down the key things you need to know.